hazelhhwang/project-3-group-5/README.md

 We did this by utilising Trip Adviser data from Kaggle with information about the “Top 500 Melbourne Eateries”.
 This data set had information about name, price, address, number of reviews, and rating.

 We made our visualisations using JavaScript, and have displayed 4 different widgets on a webpage for users to explore.
-These visualizations are not just about presenting data; they are carefully designed to provide insights such as:
+These visualisations are not just about presenting data; they are carefully designed to provide insights such as:

 -	The diversity of cuisine types across Melbourne, highlighting areas with a high concentration of particular cuisines.
 -	Pricing levels of eateries, helping users find options that fit their budget.